mohitpai/journey-optimizer.en/help/using/email/email-templates.md

 1. Click **[!UICONTROL Use this email]** on top right of the screen.

-1. Edit your content as desired using the email designer.
+1. Edit your content as desired using the Email Designer.